MOSS0880/FEIWU1/README.md

 # FEIWU1
-In this repository, I'll start a project to show the procedure of studying Machine Learning.
+In this repository, I'll start a project to record the procedure of studying Machine Learning.